offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    '---------------------> ")"
 ```

-Each repeating group only needs to be evaluated once.
+Each distinct group only needs to be evaluated once.
 The result of that evaluation can then be fed into the evaluation of other groups.
 For example, ...

- * once A0 and B0 are evaluated, their results can be fed directly into the evaluation for A1 and C0 (as opposed to evaluating A0 and B0 twice each).
+ * once A0 and B0 are evaluated, their results can be fed directly into the evaluation for A (as opposed to evaluating A0 and B0 twice each).
- * once A1 has been calculated, its result can be fed directly into the evaluation for A2 and B2 (as opposed to evaluating A1 twice).
+ * once A1 is evaluated, its result can be fed directly into the evaluation for A2 and B2 (as opposed to evaluating A1 twice).
  * etc...

 The above grouping and how each group feeds forward is essentially an exploded out HMM for the emitted sequence (similar to the structure of a Viterbi graph).
 When computed as a graph, each group only gets computed once.